-3.7 Third-Party Access to Pending Applications
+3.7 Third-Party Access to Pending Applications for Marketing Authorisations for Pharmaceutical and Medical Devices

-While the FDA does release approval letters and - after review for redaction of confidential and trade-secret information - summary review and approval documents, the FDA does not currently publish "Complete Response Letters" that reject an application under review.
+While the FDA does release approval letters and - after review for redaction of confidential and trade-secret information-summary review and approval documents, the FDA does not currently publish "Complete Response Letters" that reject an application under review.
 Available information on approved products may be obtained via the FDA's Drugs@FDA website.
 Often, extensive information about pending applications is released in the form of briefing papers and presentations used at FDA Advisory Committee meetings.
 The FDA does not reveal the existence of pending INDs or IDEs unless the sponsor has publicly acknowledged the filings.

 Third parties may submit requests for information under the Freedom of Information Act (FOIA), although there are a variety of exceptions from disclosure, and there is a major FDA backlog of requests.
-Most importantly, the FDA has an obligation under the FOIA to refrain from publication of trade secret or confidential commercial or financial information.
+Most importantly, the FDA has an obligation under the FOIA to refrain from publication of trade secrets or confidential commercial or financial information.
 Sponsors/applicants are afforded an opportunity to review potential releases of information and request confidential treatment under those FOIA exceptions.

-3.8 Rules Against Illegal Medicines and/or Medical Devices
+3.8 Rules against Illegal Medicines and/or Medical Devices

-In 2013, Congress enacted the Drug Supply Chain Security Act (DSCSA), which mandates steps to build an electronic, interoperable system to identify and trace certain prescription drugs as they are distributed in the USA.
+In 2013, Congress enacted the Drug Supply Chain Security Act (DSCSA), which mandates steps to build an electronic, inter-operable system to identify and trace certain prescription drugs as they are distributed in the USA.
 The objective is to enhance the FDA's ability to help protect consumers from exposure to drugs that may be counterfeit, stolen, contaminated, or otherwise harmful, and improve detection and removal of potentially dangerous drugs from the drug supply chain.

 Although for medical devices a Unique Device Identification System is being implemented, that identification system serves various purposes, including providing a standardised identifier that will allow manufacturers, distributors and healthcare facilities to manage medical device recalls more effectively and providing a foundation for a global, secure distribution chain, helping to address counterfeiting and diversion.

-FDA's Office of Criminal Investigation (OCI) has primary responsibility for policing drug and medical device counterfeiting and diversion, and at times companies will approach OCI and other law enforcement bodies to seek an investigation and enforcement action.
+The FDA's Office of Criminal Investigation (OCI) has primary responsibility for policing drug and medical-device counterfeiting and diversion, and at times companies will approach the OCI and other law enforcement bodies to seek an investigation and enforcement action.

-3.9 Border Measures
+3.9 Border Measures to Tackle Counterfeit Pharmaceutical and Medical Devices

 The FDA and Customs and Border Protection work together to identify and detain counterfeit medical products, and it is possible to work with those agencies to seek enhanced surveillance with respect to potential importation of such products.
 The FDA has extensive powers to stop products at the border if they are suspected of being adulterated or misbranded.
-In addition, companies may file actions seeking an investigation under Section 337 of the Tariff Act with respect to unfair acts in the importation of articles, although such actions may fail if positioned as an attempt to enforce the FD&C Act privately.
+In addition, companies may file actions seeking an investigation under Section 337 of the Tariff Act with respect to unfair acts in the importation of articles, although such actions may fail if positioned as an attempt to enforce the Federal Food, Drug, and Cosmetic Act (FD&C Act) privately.